fbpx

 What is the cheapest type of NBN connection?

-There's no one price which can be applied across the board when it comes to the type of connection being established at your home or work, as installation costs vary depending on factors like where you live and what infrastructure is already present there.
+There's no one price which can be applied across the board when it comes to the type of connection being established at your home, as installation costs vary depending on factors like where you live and what infrastructure is already present there.
 However, Fibre to the Premises (FTTP) connections are seen to be both the most effective and the most expensive.
 This is down to the fact that they make use of entirely new connection systems, which stands in contrast to connections such as Fibre to the Node (FTTN) and Fibre to the Curb (FTTC) which utilise pre-existing copper cables.

 What are the cheapest NBN plans for pensioners?